 We’re saying this because, during the course of your debugging journey, you tend to alter even the code that isn’t part of the official fix.
 While it is okay to have changes that do not break your code, some fixes might hide the problem.
 For this reason, you must always understand how your solution fixed the bug causes or erroneous compilation process.
 Additionally, you should consider running some regression tests to eliminate bug instances that might occur after the new build.

 Whether you’re creating a new product or maintaining an already developed application, remote debugging comes in handy as a solution to the most prevalent debugging problems in modern software architecture.
 After all, bugs are an inevitable part of every programmer’s life.
 And like any other aspect of software development, remote debugging is an art and science that you can only excel at through constant learning and practice.
-So, use the tips in this article to guide you to streamline your Java debugging processes and remember to choose a tool that gives you the desired speed and ease in your development workflow.
+So, use the tips in this article to guide you to streamline your remote Java debugging processes and remember to choose a tool that gives you the desired speed and ease in your development workflow.